The Real Housewives of Potomac: Controversy

 During the fifth season of RHOP, cast member Monique Samuels got into a physical altercation with co-star Candiace Dillard Bassett.
 Samuels and Dillard Bassett were both charged with second-degree assault in Maryland's District Court of Montgomery County.
 Both women appeared in court, and all charges were dropped.
-Samuels did not return to The Real Housewives of Potomac for its sixth season due to mistreatment from the producers.
+Samuels did not return to The Real Housewives of Potomac for its sixth season, despite being asked back by the network.

+On February 26, 2025, following a guilty conviction for a DUI in 2024, Huger was sentenced to two years in prison, with one year probation.
+Huger began serving time immediately.
+Huger was released from jail early on September 2.

+In October 2025, Osefo and her husband, were arrested in Westminster, Maryland, and charged with multiple counts of fraud.
+The charges stem from allegations that the couple falsely reported a burglary at their home in 2024, claiming losses of designer goods and jewelry.
+Investigators found inconsistencies in their claims, including that some items reported stolen had been returned to stores or were still in their possession after the reported break‑in.